TyphonEX/pinia-decorator-module/README.md

 You can't use `this` by getters, please use `state`.
 And you must use it `CreateGetters` wrap, This can make you get true type

 ##### QA
-Q. why default use CreateGetters by @Getters ?
+Q. why don't default use CreateGetters in @Getters?

 A. look -> [typescript #4881](https://github.com/microsoft/TypeScript/issues/4881)